-Every year billions of new technology products are built and shipped out across the world.
-From laptops, to cell phones, to televisions, and more, it’s likely that you’ve purchased one yourself in the past year.
+Every year, billions of new technology products are built and shipped out across the world.
+From laptops to cell phones to televisions, and more, it’s likely that you’ve purchased one yourself in the past year.
 Recycling the device it’s replacing is crucial, both for sustainability and environmental health.
 But what is the E-Waste Recycling Process?

 The answer depends on the type of device, but, broadly speaking, the general process involves shredding the device and sorting its contents into component groups.